The 30 Best Hot Springs and Geothermal Pools in Iceland

 2. Sky Lagoon

-The geothermal spa opened in 2021 and is located on the edge of the peninsula in Kopavogur, a town on the outskirts of the greater Reykjavik area.
-Therefore it's very accessible to those staying in Reykjavik, taking only a 15-minute drive from the city center.
-It's recommended to book your Sky Lagoon admission ahead of time, and you can even include a transfer from Reykjavik in your entry ticket.
+The geothermal spa opened in 2021 and is located on the edge of the Karsnes peninsula in Kopavogur, a town on the outskirts of the greater Reykjavik area.
+Therefore, it's very accessible to those staying in Reykjavik, which is only a 15-minute drive from the city center.
+It's recommended that you book your Sky Lagoon admission ahead of time, and you can even include a transfer from Reykjavik in your entry ticket.

 The lagoon itself is surrounded by large moss-covered cliffs of lava rock, which provide a genuine atmosphere of bathing in a fantastical natural setting, far away from the ruckus of the city.